EspressoSystems/cape/README.md

 From the root directory of the repo checkout.
 This will also recompile the contracts when there are changes to any of the contract files.

+To recompile all contracts

+    hardhat compile --force

-To recompile all contracts, first remove all the artifacts and the cache
+When removing or renaming contracts it can be useful to first remove the artifacts directory and the compilation cache with

     hardhat clean